Azure/cortana-intelligence-personalization-data-science-playbook/Product_Suggestions_Using_Hybrid_Recommenders.md

 <p align="center">
 <img src="https://github.com/Azure/cortana-intellligence-personalization-data-science-playbook/blob/master/img/hybrid_recommender/screenshots/hybrid_recommender_graph.PNG?raw=true"></p>

 The Matchbox Recommender can be used to predict affinities of specific user-product pairs (useful during model validation/evaluation) or to supply a specified number of item recommendations for a specific user (for operationalization).
-The responsibility of combining all known behaviors for each user-product pair into a single affinity score lies with the retailer.
+Users must supply pre-calculated affinity scores for each user-product pair.
 AML Studio provides a wide variety of intuitive tools for model validation and web service deployment.

 Examples of recommender systems built with the Matchbox Recommender can be examined and deployed from the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com) with a free account:
 - [Product Recommendations via Hybrid Recommender](http://gallery.cortanaintelligence.com/Experiment/Product-Recommendations-via-Hybrid-Recommender-1)